Shekharrajak/shekharrajak.github.io/_posts/2016-6-1-Coding-Period_week-2.md

 * I added `reduce_imageset` in `solveset.py` to reduce the number of union returned by `_solve_trig` method.
 As Harsh said it is no specific to `solveset`, so I moved the method to `sets/sets.py`.
 I added the doctests and test-cases in `test_sets.py`.

+* Now solving the `exp` form directly using `solveset`.
+This makes the less number of `ImageSet` in many cases.
+But to solve equation having `tan` in it, will be complicated, for that I changed the `solve_rational` method, so that it can handle  `exp` with `I`. in denominator.

 * Now using `_solve_as_poly` when `solveset` can't solve it using `exp` form.
 If this also can't solve then retuns the `ConditionSet` having simple trig functions, which is understandable.

 **reduce_imageset :**